gcopoix/makeSD_mist/README.md

   The windows Powershell script executed on a Windows system doesn't have this issue.
 - **.mra parsing of ROM files** \
   The ROM file names parsed from the `.mra` files refer a MAME version. \
   Unfortunetly many ROMS, if fetched from their referred MAME version, don't match.
-I tried to find a best matching [set of download URLs](Linux/genSD.sh#L210-L250) incl. some [extra handling](Linux/genSD.sh#L252-L275), but for some ROM archives `mra` still complains about checksum mismatch or missing parts: \
+I tried to find a best matching [set of download URLs](Linux/genSD.sh#L212-L253) incl. some [extra handling](Linux/genSD.sh#L254-L278), but for some ROM archives `mra` still complains about checksum mismatch or missing parts: \
   **ROMs not found**: \
-  `mikiek.zip`, `rastsagaabl.zip` \
+  `avengersa.zip`, `bioniccbl2.zip`, `kchamp2p.zip`, `makaimurb.zip`, `outruneha.zip`, `pmonster.zip`, `pzloop2jd.zip`, `sbagman2.zip`, `sf2en.zip`, `sf2j17.zip`, `sf2qp2.zip`, `shinobi6.zip`, `timescan3.zip`
   **ROMs found, but with MD5 mismatch or missing parts**: \
+  btime.zip journey.zip xevious.zip clubpacm.zip combh.zip choplift.zip tokisens.zip ufosensi.zip wbml.zip
   `journey.rom`, `sxevious.rom`, `xevious.rom`, `clubpacm.rom`, `combh.rom`, `wbml.rom`, `lottofun.rom`, `spdball.rom`, `topgunbl.rom` \
-  Any support here is appreciated.
+  Any support her` is appreciated.
 - **ROMs #2** \
-  As this is an early version, there are lots of ROMs and Games to add/fix. \
+  As this is an early version, there are lots of ROMs and Games to add/fix - please give me a hint or pull request. \
-  But I think here we have a structured base to improve in the future.
+  I think here we have a structured base to improve in the future.
 - **files and folders required in root folder** \
   Many cores require special files and folders in the root of the SD-Card for their ROM/Game/... files.
 This makes in my opinion the folder structure a bit messy, especially if we want to have a full core distribution. \
   I would recommend the default root folder of a running core is by default the folder of the core, what would make a modular setup of the SD card much easier. \
-  May be somebody (or I myself) finds the time to introduce this feature in the [ARM firmware](http://github.com/mist-devel/mist-firmware).
+  May be somebody (or I myself) will find the time to introduce this feature in the [ARM firmware](http://github.com/mist-devel/mist-firmware).
 - **mist.ini** \
   Currently the script simply uses the default [mist.ini](https://github.com/mist-devel/mist-binaries/blob/master/cores/mist.ini) from the main repository. \
-  Generating a configuration with [optimal settings](http://github.com/mist-devel/mist-board/wiki/DocIni) for each core would be a nice additional feature for this script. \
+  Generating a configuration with [optimal settings](https://github.com/mist-devel/mist-board/wiki/Configuration-files-(.ini)) for each core would be a nice additional feature for this scripts. \
   Jotego provides an extended [mist.ini](https://github.com/jotego/jtbin/blob/master/arc/mist.ini) file for his cores.
 - **Missing Jotego Cores** \
-  Some .mra files in the Jotego repository refer missing .rbf files in the [mist](https://github.com/jotego/jtbin/tree/master/mist) or [sidi](https://github.com/jotego/jtbin/tree/master/sidi) folders (->[issue](https://github.com/jotego/jtbin/issues/345)): \
+  Some .mra files in the Jotego repository refer missing .rbf files in the [mist](https://github.com/jotego/jtbin/tree/master/mist), [sidi](https://github.com/jotego/jtbin/tree/master/sidi) or [sidi128](https://github.com/jotego/jtbin/tree/master/sidi128) folders (->[issue](https://github.com/jotego/jtbin/issues/345)): \
-   - `jtaliens.rbf`, `jtsimson.rbf`, `jttmnt.rbf`, `jttwin16.rbf`: \
-      in jotego beta phase, only available via Patreon/GitHub sponsors
    - `jtoutrun.rbf`, `jtkiwi.rbf`: \
-     not enough ressources with MiST/SiDi
+     not enough ressources with MiST/SiDi according Jotego, although Somhi offers builds for **MiST** and **SiDi (fetched [here](Linux/genSD.sh#L511-L514) in the scripts).
+   -  `jtflstory.rbf` `jtngpc.rbf` `jtngp.rbf` `jtriders.rbf` `jts18.rbf` `jtshanon.rbf` `jtshouse.rbf` `jttoki.rbf` `jtwc.rbf` `jtxmen.rbf`

 - **MiSTer support** \
   Need to check the typical **MiSTer** setup and align with this script. \
   Target systems of this script are **MiST**, **SiDi** and **SiDi128** (much cheaper than MiSTer).